-With so many free email services available, there's no reason not to have a professional-sounding email address just for your job search correspondence.
-A simple handle that includes your full name (such as firstname.lastname@example.org) is the best way to avoid confusion.
+If you're spending much time on the job market, it's often easier to have a professional-sounding email address just for your job search correspondence.
+A simple handle that includes your full name (such as email@example.com) is the best way to avoid confusion.
 Avoid handling any job search-related correspondence from your current workplace email address.

 Stick with a Professional Look.

 Before you start sending out job search-related emails, make a visit to your email program's "format" toolbar.
 If typically you use any non-standard elements in your emails, reset everything to the default setting.
 Delete signature files, automatic attachments, or any unusual format settings, and select a 10- or 12-point standard black font.
 You want to stand out from the crowd, but you don't want to be remembered as the applicant whose emails are bedecked with purple curlicue lettering and a glittery animated GIF!

 One of the most common mistakes jobseekers make in their emails is adopting too casual a tone, which can come off as presumptuous and unprofessional.
 It's possible to be both friendly and formal in emails with potential employers, he says.
 Aim for a pleasant and polite tone, rather than an overly chummy one.

 Edit, Edit, and Edit Some More.